Sports in the New York metropolitan area: Basketball

 The Long Island Nets, an NBA G League team, started playing at the Barclays Center in 2016 before moving to Nassau Coliseum in 2017.
 The Westchester Knicks started in 2014 at the Westchester County Center.

 Rucker Park in Harlem is a celebrated court where many NBA athletes play in the summer league.

 The NBA's headquarters are located in New York City, at Fifth Avenue's Olympic Tower.

 The New York Liberty are one of the original teams of the WNBA, which was formed in 1997.
 The team's main venue moved from Madison Square Garden to Westchester County Center after the 2017 season, and then to Barclays Center after the 2019 season.
 During a massive renovation project at the Garden between 2011 and 2013, the Liberty temporarily played their home games at the Prudential Center in Newark, New Jersey.
+The team were the last remaining original franchise in the WNBA to win a championship, which they finally won in 2024.

-From 1933 to 1935, the Newark Bears team played.
-They changed their name to the Newark Mules.
+From 1933 to 1935, Newark had a team in the American Basketball League.
+It its first season it was known as the Newark Bears, and in its second and final season the Newark Mules.

 There was briefly a Long Island Ducks basketball team at the Long Island Arena in 1977–1978.

 Long Island PrimeTime played at Louis Armstrong Gymnasium in Flushing from 2006 to 2007.
 They were part of the United States Basketball League.